-On the eleventh day of Christmas, there was Christmas Eve Oyster Stew.
-This is also known as oysters swimming in butter and cream.
+Most commonly known as Oyster Stew, is also known as “oysters swimming in butter and cream”.
 “Oh, that sounds good,” you say?
 You bet your Hatchimal it’s good.
 Good enough for Christmas Eve (or even the first course that is the marathon Christmas Day meal).

 Origins of Oyster Stew